 Venice.
-The Mose keeps high water away from Venice, but 'too much' Mose compromises the lagoon's habitat.
-After the technical-administrative committee that manages the Mose in Venice established that the system of mobile dams between the Venetian lagoon and the Adriatic Sea will rise when the tide exceeds 110 centimeters, and no longer 120, considering the increased frequency of high tides, it is Luana Zanella, Avs deputy, who calls the Minister of the Environment Gilberto Pichetto Fratin to highlight that there is also something else to 'protect'.
+The MOSE (Mose) system keeps high water away from Venice, but "too much" MOSE compromises the lagoon's habitat.
+After the technical-administrative committee that manages the Venice MOSE system established that the system of mobile dams between the Venetian lagoon and the Adriatic Sea will be raised when the tide exceeds 110 centimeters, rather than 120, given the increased frequency of high tides, Luana Zanella, an AVS MP, called Environment Minister Gilberto Pichetto Fratin to emphasize that there is more to "protect."

 “The activation of the Mose and the closure of the lagoon, determines the interruption of the ecological continuity between the lagoon and the sea, causing serious damage to the biodiversity present”, explains the parliamentarian, recalling that precisely “in relation to the presence and the high environmental value of the habitats and of the animal and plant species, the Venice Lagoon is identified almost entirely as a Special Protection Area within the Natura 2000 Network by the European Commission” to “promote the protection and conservation of biological diversity”.